clglavan/hivefleet/readme.md

     local: 1

-This will instruct hive-fleet to call a local endpoint insted of the cloud function endpoint, and run everything on your local machine
+This will instruct hivefleet to call a local endpoint insted of the cloud function endpoint, and run everything on your local machine

 Run the hive-mind with one of the two binaries